 Choosing a Snowshoe Size

-When selecting a snowshoe, there are two things to keep in mind the weight you will be putting on it.
+When selecting a snowshoe, keep in mind the weight you will be putting on it.
 In addition to your own weight, you need to consider how much your clothing will weigh and how much weight, if any, you’ll be packing in.
 The more weight you ask a snowshoe to carry, the longer the snowshoe should be.
 But you don’t want a snowshoe so big that it hinders your walking or becomes too heavy in and of itself.
 It’s widely recommended that you try for the smallest, lightest shoe that will fit your needs.

 Generally, snowshoe sizes break out in the following way: